 This paper attempts to study the use of MBa and waste PET to fabricate porous asphalt mixture.
-At constant MBa content, the porosity, raveling resistance, stability-flow value, and tensile strength of fabricated specimen with various contents of PET was evaluated to ascertain the suitability of MBa and PET as constituents of porous asphalt mixture.
+At constant MBa content, the porosity, raveling resistance, stability-flow value, and tensile strength of fabricated specimen with various contents of PET was evaluated to ascertain the porous asphalt mixture.